krzysztofkadela/MachosTakeaway/README.md

   *  **Resolution**:
     The validation logic in the `ReservationForm` was updated to ensure that users cannot select a past date when trying to make a reservation.
 Now, only future dates are permitted for booking, enhancing the user experience and maintaining the integrity of reservations.

+  ### Bug: Phone Number Validation
+  * Problem Description:

+      During manual testing, it was discovered that the reservation form allowed alphabetic characters in the contact number field, such as abc123.
+This violated expected input formats and could lead to failed contact attempts.

+  * Expected Behavior:

+     The form should accept only valid phone numbers between 9 and 15 digits, optionally starting with a + symbol.

+  * Root Cause:

+    The original form lacked a regex-based validator on the contact_number field.

+  * Resolution:

+     Applied a RegexValidator directly in the Reservation model:

+     ```
+      from django.core.validators import RegexValidator

+        phone_regex = RegexValidator(
+           regex=r'^\+?\d{9,15}$',
+           message="Phone number must be entered in the format '+999999999' (9 to 15 digits)."
+      )

+      contact_number = models.CharField(
+           max_length=15,
+           validators=[phone_regex],
+          help_text="Enter a valid phone number (9-15 digits, optional '+')."
+       )

+     ```

   ### **Edit Comment Issue 1**

   * Description: